Christians for Biblical Equality

 CBE believes that ordination for eldership and teaching roles in church services are not just for men but women can also be equally ordained as pastors and elders.
-They also believe that headship in marriages are for the older spouse and not for husbands alone.

 CBE exists to broadly communicate " that all believers – without regard to gender, ethnicity or class – must exercise their God-given gifts with equal authority and equal responsibility in church, home and world."
 CBE has grown to include members from over 100 denominations and 65 countries.

 Services

 The organization is an educational ministry that publishes three award-winning journals, hosts a Web site and a blog, and a weekly e-newsletter.
 It provides an online bookstore devoted to reviewing and promoting resources on gender and the Bible from an egalitarian (as opposed to complementarian) perspective.
 It supports grassroots chapters around the world.
 CBE's scholarly journal, Priscilla Papers, and ministry magazine, Mutuality, have received various publishing awards.

 Beliefs

 CBE holds that any interpretation of Scripture that prohibits women from using their spiritual gifts and abilities in ministry constitutes injustice.
 CBE defines injustice as an abuse of power, taking from others freedom, dignity, resources, and even life itself.
 CBE considers gender discrimination within the church to be an injustice that harms the Christian church at large and Christian ministry in the world.

 CBE holds the following core values: